-This year, around 230,000 Americans will be diagnosed with lung cancer and 136,000 people will die of it, according to the American Cancer Society.
+This year, almost 236,000 Americans will be diagnosed with lung cancer and nearly 132,000 people will die of it, according to the American Cancer Society.
 Smoking is the largest risk factor — with smokers being 20 times more likely to develop the disease.

 Some of the key new data comes from a large scale study called the NELSON trial, which found that lung cancer deaths were reduced by nearly 25% among current and former smokers through the use of regular, low-dose CT screening, he adds.

 Compared to other types of cancer, lung cancer screening adoption has been particularly low.
 A 2020 American Lung Association report found only 5.7% of people at high risk get screened.

 One of the challenges has been that the recommendations aren’t as simple as saying that everyone should get a colonoscopy when they turn 45, Arenberg notes.